0ber1n/stocky.py/README.txt

 Need to write this out more.
+This app is still in development and plan to keep smoothing it out and making it a more optimal use.
+This applicaiton does not guarantee any success in the stock market.
+In fact I lost $ the first time I bought solely off these results.
+This is why I moved it to public, as smarter stock bros and brodettes could maybe add some other metrics to track.

 $ pyhton3 stocky.py